StarRocks/starrocks/docs/loading/Load_to_Primary_Key_tables.md

 ## Conditional updates

 From StarRocks v2.5 onwards, tables of the Primary Key model support conditional updates.
 You can specify a non-primary key column as the condition to determine whether updates can take effect.
-As such, the update from a source record to a destination record takes effect only when the source data record has a larger value than the destination data record in the specified column.
+As such, the update from a source record to a destination record takes effect only when the source data record has a larger or equal value than the destination data record in the specified column.

 The conditional update feature is designed to resolve data disorder.
 If the source data is disordered, you can use this feature to ensure that new data will not be overwritten by old data.